google/material-design-lite/README.md

 ## Icons

 Material Design Lite uses the official [Material Icons font](https://www.google.com/design/icons/).
-We recommend you include it in your pages by doing:
+We recommend you include it using:

 ```
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons"
       rel="stylesheet">
 ```

-but you can check for other options on the [Developer's Guide](http://google.github.io/material-design-icons/#icon-font-for-the-web).
+You can check for other options on the [Developer's Guide](http://google.github.io/material-design-icons/#icon-font-for-the-web).

 All of the demos and templates in this project use the preferred ligature syntax: